robert-westenberger/knowledgebase/web-development/interviewing/front-end/react-js.md

 # What are some limitations of things you shouldn't do in the component's render method?
 - Don't call setState.. itll cause an infinite loop
 - Don't interact with the browser (that should be in componentDidMount or a useEffect hook)

+# Why doesn't `this.props.children.map` work?
+`this.props.children` is an opaque data structure.
+It can either be a single element or an array.
+The `React.Children` API should be used for manipulating the `children` prop.